 Lost Wax Casting

-Many of our Viking jewelry & Viking belt fittings are made using the ancient art of lost wax casting.
+Many of our Viking jewelry pieces & Viking belt fittings are made using the ancient art of lost wax casting, as per the originals.

 The origins of the lost wax process are shrouded in antiquity, but it has been used for thousands of years to produce objects in metal which could not be produced any other way, due to the complexity of their form.
 It permits anything that can be modelled in wax to be faithfully transmuted into metal, and is still used today for certain industrial parts, dental restorations, fine jewelry, and sculptures.